mrkanet/MobileApps/README.md

 # MobileApps
-My mobile apps I've wrote for Android using Android Studio and Java
+My mobile apps I've wrote for Android using Android Studio with Java